Fred Allen Town Hall Tonight – Post Christmas 1939 – Past Daily Holiday Gallimaufry

 – Fred Allen: Town Hall Tonight – December 27, 1939 – Gordon Skene Sound Collection –

 If you’re a fan of comedy, study comedy or old enough to remember when Radio was the entertainment medium of choice, because TV wasn’t there yet, the name Fred Allen rings all sorts of bells with you.
 However, if you strain to remember who John Belushi was, never heard of the word vaudeville and only know Radio as the place you hear Rush Limbaugh, the name Fred Allen will mean absolutely nothing to you.
-And that’s truly a shame because, along with contemporaries Jack Benny, George Burns and many others, Allen influenced and were the cornerstones of what comedy has become today.
-Saturday Night Live can have its roots traced back to him – the entire genre of absurdist humor, so well epitomized by Monty Python has its roots in Fred Allen (of course, there was a whole other world of British humor – but there were cross-influences early on, during the days of vaudeville).
-Early TV pioneers, Ernie Kovacs, Johnny Carson, Steve Allen, were all influenced to some degree by him.
+And that’s truly a shame because Fred Allen, along with contemporaries Jack Benny, George Burns and many others, influenced and were the cornerstones of what comedy has become today.
+Saturday Night Live can have its roots traced back to Allen – the entire genre of absurdist humor, so well epitomized by Monty Python has its roots in Fred Allen (of course, there was a whole other world of British humor – but there were cross-influences early on, during the days of vaudeville).
+Early TV pioneers, Ernie Kovacs, Johnny Carson, Steve Allen, were all influenced to some degree by Fred Allen.

 Yet he doesn’t come up in conversation these days.
 One reason could be his early death (in 1956), the death of radio as an entertainment medium (at about 1949/1950), TV not sophisticated or technologically advanced enough in its early days to duplicate the absurd nature of Radio comedy.
 All of these things were factors in the disappearance of Fred Allen as a figure of note in the art of Comedy, especially American Comedy.